All companies

 1. Multi-dimensional metering is becoming table stakes for AI clouds.
 Novita bills on tokens, GPU hours, replica-hours, and vCPU-seconds simultaneously — a sign that single-metric usage pricing is insufficient for stacked AI infrastructure.

-2. Packaging, not just price, is the lever.
-The same silicon at three prices proves that how usage is packaged (shared vs dedicated vs reserved) is itself a pricing dimension, independent of the headline rate.
+2. Packaging, not just price, is the lever — and which SKUs you withdraw is part of it.
+The same silicon at multiple prices proves that how usage is packaged (shared vs dedicated vs reserved) is itself a pricing dimension; Novita’s 2026-06-24 move to pull H100 off self-serve while cutting the RTX 4090 ~48% shows that removing a packaging option can be as deliberate a lever as adding one.

 3. Per-second billing is the new frontier for agent economies.
 As AI agents proliferate, the vendors that meter execution at second-level granularity will out-price those still selling hourly compute blocks.